WinthropUniversity/UbuntuDockerConfig-CSCI210/ReadMe.md

 # Docker Ubuntu Image for Winthrop University, CSCI 210

+I added this pointless line to the readme.

 Paul Added this line to the readme. <-- remove this

 ## Overview